 2016 Live Broadcasting Highlights

-- Fifth egg hatched the morning of May 3rd
+- Fifth egg hatched the morning of May 3rd, but did not survive.

 - Fourth egg hatched the evening of May 2nd